-Stocks Shudder Despite Emergency Measures
+Dow Plunges 2,700 Points, Trading Halted After Fed Slashes Rates

-U.S. stock indexes were predicted to open down sharply Monday even after the Federal Reserve aggressively cut interest rates to near zero in a bid to stop the economy from crashing.
-The Dow Jones Industrial Average was expected to drop more than 1,000 points as coronavirus measures rapidly expanded.
+U.S. stock indexes fell sharply Monday after the Federal Reserve aggressively cut interest rates to near zero in a bid to stop the economy from crashing.
+The Dow Jones Industrial Average was down more than 2,700 points, or nearly 12%, as coronavirus measures rapidly expanded.

+The S&P 500 index fell nearly 11% after temporary trading halts were lifted on the New York Stock Exchange.
+A 7% drop in the S&P 500 automatically forces trading to stop for 15 minutes, which has happened three times in the past week.

-Futures trading indicated the Dow and the S&P 500 indexes would open the day down nearly 5%.
-That follows steep stock-market drops in Europe, where indexes were down as much as 11% Monday.
+The drops on Wall Street follow steep falls in Europe, where stock indexes were down as much as 11% Monday.

+Oil prices fell almost 10% to less than $29 per barrel.
+They're down more than 53% so far this year.

-Government orders to close restaurants and bars in New York City, Los Angeles and Chicago and recommendations to ban groups of more than 50 people were among the latest attempts to stem the spread of the coronavirus.
+Temporary government orders to close restaurants and bars in New York City, Los Angeles and Chicago and recommendations to ban groups of more than 50 people were among the latest attempts to stem the spread of the coronavirus.

 On Sunday evening, the Fed took the extraordinary move of cutting rates by one percentage point to near zero.
 The last time it moved them that low was in 2008, during the financial crisis.